fleetdm/fleet/handbook/security.md

 **2-SV in Google Workspace**

-We apply the following settings to *Security/2-Step Verification* to all users as the minimal baseline:
+We apply the following settings to *Security/2-Step Verification* to all users as the minimum baseline.

 | Setting name                               | Value                                              |
 | ------------------------------------------ | -------------------------------------------------- |